Playingtygre/Data-Structures_and_Algorithms/Data_Structures/StacksAndQueue/Readme.md

 2.0.0

 ## Overview
-This is an impplemtation of a stack nodes and Q nodes.
-Last week we had learned about Linked Lists, stacks and Ques is pretty much an representaion of this but in a stacked manner.
+This is an impplemtation of a stack nodes and Q nodes in C#.

 ## Stack